hongh-zhang/The-Evolution-of-Defection/README.md

 # The-Evolution-of-Defection

-A simple deep RL project on iterated prisoner's dilemma.
+A simple deep reinforcement learning project on iterated prisoner's dilemma.

+Open-ended coursework project for unimelb NEUR30006.

 ![Image of stage 2](data/s2.png)

 #

 ### Project

 The projects tries to explore deep Q-learning network's capability in iterated prisoner's dilemma.
 It is divided into 3 stages:

-Stage 1: Focus on implementing a DQN and investigate how it learns
+Stage 1: Focus on implementing a DQN and investigate how it learns (vs. Tit-for-Tat)

-Stage 2: Can it learn the optimal strategy (TitForTat)? by training against multiple opponents in tournaments
+Stage 2: Simulate the tournament in Axelrod 1984 (vs. different strategies)

-Stage 3: Continue the exploration with distributed multi-agent learning
+Stage 3: Continue the exploration with distributed multi-agent learning (DQN vs. DQN)

 #

 ### File structure

 <pre>
 network.ipynb:
     examples on using my network module, I would suggest to have a look on this before reading other notebooks

 Stage 1, 2, 3 .ipynb:
     notebooks corresponding to each section in the report

 Stage ... .py:
     training loops from stage 2 or 3, to be runned in terminals for data collections

 These are accompanied by 3 folders:

 network:
     my homebrew pyTorch/Tensorflow

 axl_utils:
     module to integrate the axl library with my network

 data:
     data (csv, ANN, any other objects) generated from the notebooks
 </pre>

 #

 ### network module

+This project also implemented a handcrafted deep learning module "network".
 The network module (inside the network folder) could be used standalone to construct simple ANNs by calling `<import network>`.

 This will import the following class objects:

 - NeuralNetwork
 - Linear_layer
 - Activation_layer